 While the exact and “original” Red Lobster cheese biscuits recipe is a closely guarded secret, some of the ingredients are pretty easy to determine based on the taste, texture, and appearance of the biscuit.

-These ingredients are all-purpose flour, milk, butter, and cheddar cheese.
+These ingredients are all-purpose flour, milk, butter, plenty of garlic powder, and cheddar cheese.

 Helpful tips to make Red Lobster Cheddar Bay Biscuits Copycat